 Here $\phi(b)$ and $(d\phi/dr)|_{b}$ are obtained from direct numerical integration of the exterior equation from the surface to $r=b$.
 In the present work, the exterior integration is initialized at $r=R$ with the local ingoing surface conditions

 and the solution is then propagated outward to the matching point $r=b$.

-As in Ref.~\cite{OuldElHadj:2019kji}, we enforce the minimal-solution (purely outgoing) condition for the recurrence \eqref{eq:rec4} via the Hill-determinant approach: nontrivial solutions exist only when the corresponding truncated Hill determinant vanishes.
-The Regge--Debye poles associated with $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ are therefore obtained by fixing $\omega$ and searching for the complex roots $\lambda_n(\omega)$ of the Hill determinant using a Newton iteration in the complex $\lambda$ plane, with the truncation order increased until convergence is achieved.
+As in Ref.~\cite{OuldElHadj:2019kji}, we enforce the minimal-solution (purely outgoing) condition for the recurrence \eqref{eq:rec4} via the Hill determinant approach: nontrivial solutions exist only when the corresponding truncated Hill determinant vanishes.
+The Regge-Debye poles associated with $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ are therefore obtained by fixing $\omega$ and searching for the complex roots $\lambda_n(\omega)$ of the Hill determinant using a Newton iteration in the complex $\lambda$-plane, with the truncation order increased until convergence is achieved.